Click Here for Our Recommended Antivirus for Your Device

 What is Hold On?

-Such that there are three underlying meanings; the first meaning is relating to making yourself continue doing something that you have been doing for a while.
+That there are three underlying meanings; the first meaning is relating to making yourself continue doing something that you have been doing for a while.

 Even though the activity can be difficult or unpleasant, you should carry it out till the end.
 For example, “Hold on until I get help’.

-Furthermore, the second meaning is used to tell someone to put something on a pause for a short time.
+Furthermore, the second meaning is used to tell someone to put something on pause for a short time.

 And lastly, the hold on affirms an act of gripping something so firmly or tightly with either their arms or legs, viz.
 “Hold on your hat, the winds are quite strong today”.